 Before adding bird-watching to your next adventure, take a little time to open your world to the species in your area.
 Notice them on your commute to work, your evening stroll, or just as you gaze out your window.
 In your spare time, start flipping through regional guides, like Sibley Birds East or West (each $19.95), to begin familiarizing yourself with the species near you and in your favorite parks or wilderness areas.
 The Audubon Society’s national website also has an extensive selection of articles for beginner birders.

-My education was through Jason Ward’s documentary web series Birds of North America, on Topic, where the Audubon apprentice and naturalist explores city parks and birding hot spots with notable guests like novelist Jonathan Franzen and actor Lili Taylor.
+I also picked up valuable tips from Jason Ward's documentary web series Birds of North America, on Topic, where the Audubon apprentice and naturalist explores city parks and birding hot spots with notable guests like novelist Jonathan Franzen and actor Lili Taylor.
 Each short episode is fun, digestible, and educational in the way it introduces viewers to techniques and offers information on how to apply birding to your lifestyle.

 Local chapters of the Audubon Society and the Feminist Bird Club also organize free walks in communities across the country that will give you some experience before you head out into the field alone.